Updated September, 2023.

 15. Gear Grab

 Most stores undergo seasonal change, but in Whistler, it seems more dramatic as we switch sports as well.
-The bikes and trail runners start getting packed away and out come the skis and snowboards, and all the winter gear paraphernalia that comes with them.
-This is where you could get a great deal on summer stock that needs to go, as well as last year’s winter gear.
+The bikes and sneakers get packed away and out come the skis and snowboards, and all the winter paraphernalia that comes with them.
+This is where you could get a great deal on summer stock, as well as last year’s winter gear.

-Look out for sidewalk sales and deep discounts, especially over Canadian Thanksgiving Weekend (October 9, 10 & 11, 2021).
+Look out for sidewalk sales and deep discounts, especially over Canadian Thanksgiving Weekend.
 Take a look at the stores on Whister.com’s guide.

-So for those that think of the fall as a sleepy time in the mountains, think again.
-Whistler is full of adventure all-year-round, dive deeper this autumn and find a new aspect of the mountains to explore.
-Fall in Whistler also offers great value on accommodation with rooms from $129 CAD, plus a free $100 CAD Dining Voucher when you book a stay of 3 nights or more.
+So for those who think of the fall as a sleepy time in the mountains, think again.
+Whistler is full of adventure all year round, dive deeper this autumn and find a new aspect of the mountains to explore.